dwarvesf/research/breakdown/stagehand.md

 ### Multi-model LLM provider abstraction

 Stagehand employs a sophisticated **multi-model LLM routing system** that abstracts away the complexities of various LLM providers.
 Through extensive empirical testing and a comprehensive `modelToProviderMap`, we discovered that different large language models excel at distinct tasks.
 For instance, Claude is optimal for high-level reasoning and planning, GPT-4o performs best for executing specific browser actions, and Gemini offers superior cost-performance for observation tasks.
-Our system intelligently routes each operation to the most suitable model, maximizing both accuracy and cost-effectiveness.
+The system intelligently routes each operation to the most suitable model, maximizing both accuracy and cost-effectiveness.
 Stagehand supports a wide array of LLM providers including OpenAI, Anthropic, Google, Cerebras, and Groq, and further extends its compatibility through integration with the `@ai-sdk` ecosystem, allowing for seamless use of models from providers like xAI, Azure, TogetherAI, Mistral, Perplexity, and Ollama.
 This flexible architecture ensures optimal model selection for diverse automation needs.

 ```mermaid
 graph TD